nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/webds/docs/readme.md

 WebDS is a web-based implementation of Design Studio.
 It is integrated into the JupyterLab environment where you accessed this README document.

-On the JupyterLab launcher page you can find four categories.
+On the JupyterLab launcher page you can the following categories.
-- IPython
-- WebDS
-- WebDS - Exploration
-- Other
+- **Favourites**&nbsp;&nbsp;&nbsp;Individual widgets from the other categories can be added to the Favourites category by right-clicking on the widget to add.
+Widgets can be removed from the Favourites category also by right-clicking on the widget to remove.
+- **Firmware Install**&nbsp;&nbsp;&nbsp;This category contains widgets for updating the firmware running on the connected TouchComm device.
+- **Touch - Assessment**&nbsp;&nbsp;&nbsp; This category contains widgets for exploring and assessing details about the connected TouchComm device.
+- **Touch - Configuration**&nbsp;&nbsp;&nbsp; This category contains widgets for updating various configuration settings on the connected TouchComm device.

-The **IPython** category is where you can create IPython notebooks (.ipynb files) and start IPython console sessions for interactive Python scripting.
+- **Touch - Development**&nbsp;&nbsp;&nbsp; This category contains widgets for performing development and evaluation tasks and include those for creating IPython notebooks (.ipynb files) and starting Ipython console sessions for interactive Python scripting.

-The **WebDS** category contains the basic WebDS features added to the JupyterLab environment.

-The **WebDS - Exploration** category contains the WebDS features that allow you to explore details about the connected TouchComm device.

-The **Other** category contains various tools including Terminal for CLI operations on the DSDK and tools for creating text (.txt), Markdown (.md), and Python (.py) files as well as opening a contextual help window for additional information on Python functions.
+- **DSDK - Applications**&nbsp;&nbsp;&nbsp; This category contains widgets for accessing reference documentation and performing various setup and configuration tasks on the DSDK.

 ### IPython